mjvo/tutorials/docs/circuits/instagram/index.md

 ## Arduino Sketch

-By now you should be familiar with this section, which outlines the Arduino code necessary to connect the Feather M0 to a WiFi access point.
-We'll use this as a starting point for our sketch.
+Finally we can set up the Arduino sketch necessary to query the Instagram API directly from the Feather M0.

 1. Create a new Arduino sketch by choosing File --> New from the main menu.